Skip to main content

 3. The provider publishes the local microphone track (when startPublishing() is called) and subscribes to the remote audio track and the motion data stream published by Motion Server.

 4. The browser plays the remote audio track through WebRTC.
-The RTC Adapter feeds motion frames into @spatius/avatarkit for local rendering.
+The RTC Adapter feeds motion data into @spatius/avatarkit for local rendering.

 Do not call yieldAudioData() or yieldFramesData() manually when using the RTC Adapter.
 The adapter owns the data flow from the room to the renderer.
 Manual feeds bypass the provider and corrupt playback timing.